 1:00 PM – 11:00 PM

 6:00 PM – 10:00 PM

 601 S Clark Street, St. Louis, MO 63101

-After arriving in Ann Arbor, relax and get to know your fellow residents.
-Reunite with dental school classmates, the people you met at interviews, and meet new friends.
-Light food and drinks will be provided.
+After arriving in St. Louis, relax and get to know your fellow residents.
+Reunite with dental school classmates, the people you met at interviews, and meet new friends and future colleagues.

 7:15 AM and 8:15 AM

 You will be notified of which bus to be on according to your tee time.
 Breakfast and lunch will be provided.

 Play golf in beautiful Forest Park!
 Built after the 1904 World’s Fair, the Norman K. Probstein Golf Course offers three nine-hole layouts that can be played in a variety of configurations offering golfers of all ages and skill levels an enjoyable and unique challenge every time they play.
 Distinguished as the “Best City Golf Course in Mid-America”.